-Represents a block parameter to a method, block, or lambda definition.
+Represents a block parameter of a method, block, or lambda definition.

 def a(&b) ^^ end